argythana/r4m_public_demo/README.md

 ## Section 3: Python for Visualisations
 ## Section 4: Python for Maching Learning
 ## Section 5: Python for Deep Learning and AI
+## Section 6: Python for Databases
-## Section 6: Python for Databases and Big Data Analysis
+## Section 7: Python for Big Data analysis